-2.23.
+2.14.
 REMOVING A HOST FROM SATELLITE

-Use this procedure to remove a host from Satellite.
-To use the CLI instead of the Satellite web UI, see the CLI procedure.
+Use this procedure to remove a host from Red Hat Satellite.

-- 1. In the Satellite web UI, navigate to Hosts > All Hosts or Hosts > Content Hosts.
-Note that there is no difference from what page you remove a host, from All Hosts or Content Hosts.
+- In the Satellite web UI, navigate to Hosts > All hosts or Hosts > Content Hosts.
+Note that there is no difference from what page you remove a host, from All hosts or Content Hosts.
 In both cases, Satellite removes a host completely. - 2.
 Select the hosts that you want to remove. - 3.
 From the Select Action list, select Delete Hosts. - 4.
-Click Submit to remove the host from Satellite permanently.
+Click Submit to remove the host from Red Hat Satellite permanently.